Haywayaheadshot/arha_deals_backend/README.md

 # Arha Deals Backend <a name="about-project"></a>

 **Arha-Deals Backend** is the back-end of [this](https://github.com/Haywayaheadshot/arha_deals/tree/development) front-end e-commerce web application.
-It sends data containing phones, baby products, and reels with their respective API's.
-It also holds user data when they register.
+It sends data containing phones, baby products, and reels via their respective API's.
+It also has a UI that allows admin access and allows population of tables.
+It receives user data from the front-end and stores the data encrypting the password.

 ## 🛠 Built With <a name="built-with"></a>